Antony-chrisarister/Blinkit-Sales-Analysis/README.md

 - ## 🛠️ How to Use

 1. Clone the repository:
-2. 2.
-Open the `.pbix` file in Power BI Desktop.
+2. Open the `https://github.com/Antony-chrisarister/Blinkit-Sales-Analysis/commit/aa4693ceaf8581dd7b1fbd8bab3187f966d45fc6` file in Power BI Desktop.
 3. Explore and interact with the visualizations.

 ## 🧠 Learnings